iamandresdiaz/photos/README.md

 6. Bring up the rabbitMQ consumers inside each terminal tab opened before and use the command `make consumer` inside each one
 7. Go to [local-www.photos.io](http://local-www.photos.io:8080/) on your browser
+8. Use the images inside the folder `./images`

 #### 🔍 Profiling